xpack/web-doxygen/website/docs/manual/pages/additional.md

 ## Custom Pages {#custom_pages}

-<p>Doxygen can be also be used to create custom pages that are not part of the API of your library/program.
-The purpose of such pages is to enrich your documentation with anything else that you think the user may find useful.</p>
+Doxygen can be also be used to create custom pages that are not part of the API of your library/program.
+The purpose of such pages is to enrich your documentation with anything else that you think the user may find useful.

-<p>To create custom pages, use one of the supported file extension: <span class="doxyComputerOutput">.dox</span>, <span class="doxyComputerOutput">.txt</span>, or <span class="doxyComputerOutput">.md</span>.
-Doxygen will treat a .dox or .txt file as a C/C++ source file, and a .md file as a Markdown file.</p>
+To create custom pages, use one of the supported file extension: <span class="doxyComputerOutput">.dox</span>, <span class="doxyComputerOutput">.txt</span>, or <span class="doxyComputerOutput">.md</span>.
+Doxygen will treat a .dox or .txt file as a C/C++ source file, and a .md file as a Markdown file.

-<p>For a .dox or .txt file, one can use a single Doxygen comment, like so:</p>
+For a .dox or .txt file, one can use a single Doxygen comment, like so:

-<p><span class="doxyComputerOutput">manual/index.dox</span></p>
+<span class="doxyComputerOutput">manual/index.dox</span>

 <div class="doxyProgramListing">